NYAN-x-CAT/Lime-RAT/README.md

 - **Anti Virtual Machines**
     - Uninstall itself if the machine is virtual to avoid scanning or analyzing
 - **Anti-Kill**
-    - PC will auto shutdown (BSOD) whenever the user is tries to kill the payload
+    - PC will auto shutdown (BSOD) whenever the user tries to kill the payload
  - **And more**
     - Ransomware
     - Screen-locker